nuket/xavr/README.md

 X-AVR
 =====

-**X-AVR** is an XCode template for generating `AVR C` projects.
+tl;dr: **X-AVR** is an XCode template for generating `AVR C` projects.

-Now the meta version: **X-AVR** is a python script which uses the installed `avr-gcc` and `avrdude` to generate and install an XCode `TemplateInfo.plist` file.
+**X-AVR** is a python script which uses the installed `avr-gcc` and `avrdude` to generate and install an XCode `TemplateInfo.plist` file.
 This template can be used to create `AVR C` XCode projects with a `Makefile` to build and upload the program to an `AVR` chip.

-*Notice*: This template does not generate projects in *the arduino language*.
+*Notice*: This template does not generate projects using *the Arduino extensions*.
 The generated project uses the `C` language and the `avr-libc` library.

-For example, activating pin 13 on an arduino looks like this:
+For example, activating pin 13 on an Arduino, using `avr-libc` looks like this:

 ```C
 DDRB |= _BV(PB5)